thatg33khub/public_scripts/README.md

 mount_network_shares.sh
-    Will mount network drives by interactively entering the IP, username and password of the SMB host
+    Will mount network drives by interactively entering the IP, username and password of the SMB host After you enter the variables, the script will fetch the list of available shares on the host and ask if you want to mount them, one by one.

 start-stop-restart_all_containers.sh
     Will do what the name says